-Read more about breast screening.
+Find out more about breast screening.

-A biopsy is where a sample of tissue cells is taken from your breast and tested to see if it's cancerous.
+A biopsy is where a sample of cells is taken from your breast and tested to see if it's cancerous.

 You may also need a scan and a needle test on lymph nodes in your armpit (axilla) to see whether these are also affected.